koniksedy/MaMONAta/README.md

 ```
 - `MONA DFA` is a mandatory header indicating that the file represents a deterministic finite automaton.
 - `number of variables` specifies the number of binary variables used to encode the alphabet.
 - `variables` lists the names of the variables used in the BDD representation.
-MaMONAta uses prefix `A` for alphabet variables and `N` for nondeterministic choice variables.
+MaMONAta uses the prefix `A` for alphabet variables and `N` for nondeterministic choice variables.
 - `orders` indicates the order of each variable in the BDD.
 - `states` indicates the total number of states in the automaton.
 - `initial` specifies the initial state of the automaton.
 - `bdd nodes` indicates the number of nodes in the BDD representation.
 - `final` is a list indicating the acceptance status of each state.
-A value of `1` indicates an accepting state, while `-1` indicates a non-accepting state. `0` is not used in mata and is reserved for special use with WS1S in MONA.
+A value of `1` indicates an accepting state, while `-1` indicates a non-accepting state. `0` is not used in Mata and is reserved for special use with WS1S in MONA.
 - `behaviour` lists the BDD node indices corresponding to the beginning of the transition function for each state.
 - `bdd` section contains the BDD nodes, each represented by three values: variable index, low child index, and high child index.
 A negative variable index indicates a terminal node, with the name/value of the target state being stored in the low child index.
 The high child index is unused for terminal nodes and is set to `0`.